 Divvies saw this underserved segment in the sweets industry and created a brand that exclusively targeted this group.
 Selling cookies and cupcakes is not a unique idea, but selling them as vegan and nut-free options differentiated Divvies in an already saturated market, allowing them to stand out and build a loyal customer base.

 Identifying an underserved community in a large market is a smart way to approach niche marketing.
 Like Divvies, Lefty’s: The Left Hand Store found a widely underserved community of people – those who favor their left hand instead of their right hand.

 The commercial clothing industry is a vertical that can feel like everything has been done.
 But UNTUCKit proves there are still creative ways to create a new space in a long-established market segment.
-By making even just a small change, you can build a whole new sector in a traditional space.
+You can build a whole new sector in a traditional space by making even a small change.

 How to Find a Niche Market

-After seeing a few examples, you will be better equipped for identifying micromarketing opportunities in your own industry.
+After seeing a few examples, you will be better equipped to identify micromarketing opportunities in your industry.

 To find and flush out an idea for a niche market in your vertical, go through the following 4-step process.

 Start by considering what you offer and what you’re good at.
 The best niche marketing strategies reflect your brand’s unique strengths and perspectives.
 So reflect on the exceptional qualities of your brand, team, and offerings.